AnonymousRendezvous/CyberShield/README.md

 Input any additional information about the person under "Any other information: "

 For "Any other information: ", type in complete sentences and don't use acronyms, do also remember to spell out full nouns and watch your intensifiers.
 If no other information, simply press enter.

 Type either y/n in the "Do you want to trawl for images?" parameter.

+Specify details and accuracy from 1-10.
+Do note that the higher the number, the slower the program but the higher the accuracy.